rivosinc/humility/README.md

   running GDB and continue from the resulting stop.

 - `qemu`: Attach via Qemu's GDB server, which is presumed to have the interface available on localhost:3333.
-Currently, reading registers does NOT work.
+You can also specify the port by using `qemu-<port>`.Currently, reading registers does NOT work.

 - `usb`: Attach directly via USB to a debug probe.
 When multiple probes are plugged in via USB, a probe index must be specified as a suffix